Skip to main content

 • When you pay more than the monthly minimum, you’ll pay less in interest overall

-If you carry credit card balances month to month, paying off that debt fast might be easier than you think.
+It might be easier than you think to quickly pay off credit card debt.
 The key is developing a good plan and sticking to it.
-These four strategies can help you decide which course to take to quickly pay off any credit card debt.
+These strategies can help you plot a course to get out of credit card debt faster.

-Do you carry a balance on more than one credit card?
-If so, make sure you always pay at least the minimum on each card.
+If you carry a balance on more than one credit card, make sure you always pay at least the minimum on each card.
 Then focus on paying down the total balance on one card at a time.
 You can choose which card you target in one of two ways:

-Check the interest rate section of your statements to see which credit card charges the highest interest rate, and concentrate on paying off that debt first.
+Check the interest rate section of your statements to see which credit card charges the highest interest rate.
+Concentrate on paying off that debt first.
+This method saves you money by reducing your total interest payments.
+It also eliminates your debt faster.

 Article continues below